The Creeps (song)

-"The Creeps" is a song written, performed and produced (with Per Ebdrup) by Camille Jones, released in 2005 and remixed in 2007 by Fedde Le Grand.
-The song was the first single of Camille's 2004 album Surrender.
+"The Creeps" is a song written, performed and produced (with Per Ebdrup) by Danish singer Camille Jones, released in 2005 and remixed in 2007 by Fedde Le Grand.
+The song (which samples Jeff Wayne’s War of the Worlds) was the first single of Camille's 2004 album Surrender.
 Dutch DJ-producer Fedde Le Grand signed the song to his own burgeoning Flamingo Recordings imprint and produced a house remix.
 In early 2007, the remix had been picked up by radio stations in the UK and all over Europe before it was released on Ministry of Sound on 5 March 2007 in the UK and Ireland.
 The remix became a hit on the charts and the clubs as well.
 In the UK, "The Creeps" reached #7 on the Singles Chart and #1 on the Dance Chart.
 On 25 July 2008, "The Creeps" was released as a physical and download single in Germany through Kontor Records Hamburg.
 The remix from 2007 was remastered slightly, with new instruments on the chorus, which resemble the trumpets on Fedde Le Grand's remix of "Let Me Think About It" by Ida Corr.